Our research is editorially independent but we may earn a commission for purchases made through our links.

 There are lots of great national parks to visit in California, and these are affordable destinations that help you get in touch with your natural surroundings.
-The entrance fee is $30 per vehicle here, and it’s $25 per motorcycle and $55 for an annual park pass.
-There are nine campgrounds at the bark where you can save money on lodging and maximize your time outdoors.
-There are four reservations-only campgrounds that cost about $15 to $20 per night, as well as first-come-first-served campgrounds that are $15 per night.
+The entrance fee is $30 per vehicle at Joshua Tree National Park, and it’s $25 per motorcycle and $55 for an annual park pass.
+There are nine campgrounds at the park where you can save money on lodging and maximize your time outdoors.
+There are five reservations-only campgrounds that cost about $20 to $25 per night, as well as first-come-first-served campgrounds that are $15 per night.
 Backcountry camping is also allowed in the park if you pitch your tent at least a mile from roads and 500 feet from trails and water sources.
 Things to do in the park include hiking, horseback riding, mountain biking, and rock climbing.

 A great weekend getaway from Los Angeles is Ventura, which is just north of the city and has a laid-back beach town vibe.
 There are lots of cheap things to keep the whole family entertained here, including the Ventura Pier playground for kids, and the 30-mile Ventura to Ojai bike bath to get some exercise.
 Entrance to the Channel Islands National Park is free, and there is free beach parking and harbor village parking.
 Other fun and affordable activities are bird watching along the promenade and searching for sea glass.